Victoria Gardens Cultural Center: Paul A. Biane Library

 The Paul A Biane Library opened alongside the Lewis Family Playhouse with the Victoria Gardens Cultural center in August 2006.
-The building was named after San Bernardino County Supervisor Paul Biane who secured more than $1 million USD in tax money to build the library.
+The building was named after San Bernardino County Supervisor Paul Biane, who helped secure more than $1 million USD in tax money to build the library.
 There have been talks to expand the Biane Library, which has 14000 sqft of space on the second floor that is not utilized.
 The proposed concept for the space is a children's center.

-The Library features a 21 computer technology center, five study rooms available for public use that accommodate anywhere from two to six people, a quiet reading room, a 'Boutique Bookstore' and free wireless internet provided by the city of Rancho Cucamonga.
+The Library features a somewhat large (21 computer) technology center, five study rooms available for public use that accommodate anywhere from two to six people, a quiet reading room, a 'Boutique Bookstore' and free wireless internet provided by the city of Rancho Cucamonga.
 The library also has a wide variety of programs designed especially for children and adults.
 They also occasionally team up with the Lewis Family Playhouse to put on events that use the 4500 sqft Celebration Hall rental facility, The Lewis Family Playhouse, the Imagination Courtyard and the library itself.

 Celebration Hall

 Celebration Hall is a 4500 sqft facility with the flexibility of sectioning the hall in up to three rooms.
 Its main function is to serve as a multi-purpose room with full kitchen amenities and audio/visual capabilities.
-Patrons utilize the space for anything from business meetings to wedding receptions.
+Patrons can utilize the space for anything from business meetings to wedding receptions.